 I’m not usually much of a shopper, even less so when I am on holiday and would rather be out enjoying the sights, but I couldn’t resist the siren song of Orchard Road.

-Swanky and high end, this homage to materialism was home to a few of my favourite UK chains, in particular H&M and Forever 21, as well as some great international food courts where we grabbed some pretty stellar dumplings.
+Swanky and high-end, this homage to materialism was home to a few of my favorite UK chains, in particular H&M and Forever 21, as well as some great international food courts where we grabbed some pretty stellar dumplings.
 The mall air conditioning may also have had something to do with lingering in this shopping mecca.

-We spent one rainy day in Chinatown, firstly eating at the brilliant Maxwell Road food centre then venturing to the beautiful Buddha Tooth Relic Temple, which is a Chinese Tang Dynasty style temple that is also a Museum teaching about Buddhism.
+We spent one rainy day in Chinatown, firstly eating at the brilliant Maxwell Road food center then venturing to the beautiful Buddha Tooth Relic Temple, which is a Chinese Tang Dynasty-style temple that is also a Museum teaching about Buddhism.

 It is a calming place and is very beautiful, with many Buddha statues in the ground floor temple.
 The top storey is a sacred room that houses what Buddhists believe to be one of Buddha’s teeth, recovered from a collapsed temple in Myanmar in 1980.

 There is no photography allowed in this special room and it has a hushed aura of spiritual energy that is palpable.
 The large canine tooth is on display in a stupa that is composed of 320kg of gold, donated by devotees.